-University of California - Anti-Discrimination Policy Anti-Discrimination
+University of California - Policy Anti-Discrimination

-- E. Additional Educational Measures for Students: - 1.
+- D. Campus Services Modified: - 3.
+If a campus service is not generally available or a fee is imposed, access may be arranged, or fees waived when appropriate. - 4.
+Comprehensive services including additional medical, counseling, and academic support services. - 5.
+Any other accommodations or Interim Measures that are reasonably available once a Complainant has requested them. - E. Additional Educational Measures for Students: - 1.
 Change advisors, composition of dissertation committee, class sections and similar schedule adjustments. - 2.
 Arrange extra time to complete academic requirements of a class or program, or to retake a class or withdraw from a class, without an academic or financial penalty if the University delayed such accommodations after it reasonably should have known of the violation. - F. Other Measures Devised by the Local Implementation Officer or Other Administrator.